Recipe

 This

-book is an introduction the foods of Spain and Portugal, covering
+book is an introduction the foods of Spain and Portugal,

-the well known dishes and including background information on travel and
+the well known dishes and including background information on travel

 history.
 There are also dishes that the casual visitor to Spain may be